Macedovin/FoodExplorer_API/README.md

 	**Description:** Show a specific dish

-	In order to access/ see an specific dish a request must be sended to the URL bellow:
+	In order to access/ see an specific dish a request must be sent to the URL bellow:

 	`http://localhost:3333/dishes/:id`

-	**Requests**
+	**Request**

 		> These requests don't need body parameters.